Nursing Internship Program

 Nursing internships at Independence:

-Applications for nursing internship positions at Independence will open on November 16, 2020.
-Please check back for the application links.
+Applications for nursing internship positions at Independence are now closed.
+Please check back in November for information on the 2022 program.

 Nursing internships at community health centers:

-Applications for nursing internship positions at community health centers will open on November 16, 2020.
-Please check back for the application links.
+Applications for nursing internship positions at community health centers are now closed.
+Please check back in November for information on the 2022 program.